-This is a damn shame, because for everyone in love with 2001: A Space Odyssey, there’s Tarkovsky’s Solaris; for fans of THX 1138 or A Clockwork Orange, there’s Stalker; for people who enjoyed Lynch’s non-linear narratives Lost Highway, Mulholland Drive, or Inland Empire, there’s The Mirror.
+This is a damn shame because, for everyone in love with 2001: A Space Odyssey, there’s Tarkovsky’s Solaris; for fans of THX 1138 or A Clockwork Orange, there’s Stalker; for people who enjoyed Lynch’s non-linear narratives Lost Highway, Mulholland Drive, or Inland Empire, there’s Mirror.
 Tarkovsky is that rarest of filmmakers, the kind who imbues every frame with meaning and resonance, and whose plots are in complete sync with the imagery on-screen.

-I could go on and on about the inherent greatness of Andrei Tarkovsky, and I have before, as have hundreds of other film critics, journalists, bloggers and fans.
-But nothing speaks to the power, the grace, and the lasting effects of Tarkovsky’s cinema better than that cinema itself, and in the following 10-minute montage, Martin Kessler has visually sewn together the most breathtaking and enduring scenes and sequences from the director’s body of work and set them not to commentary but to music, allowing the images to speak for themselves and Tarkovsky to project his themes and meanings in a primal, emotional way.
+I could go on and on about the inherent greatness of Andrei Tarkovsky, and I have before, as have hundreds of other film critics, journalists, bloggers, and fans.
+But nothing speaks to the power, the grace, and the lasting effects of Tarkovsky’s cinema better than that cinema itself.
+And in the following ten-minute montage, Martin Kessler has visually sewn together the most breathtaking and enduring scenes and sequences from the director’s body of work and set them not to commentary but music.
+This allows the images to speak for themselves and Tarkovsky to project his themes and meanings in a primal, emotional way.